damaratix/sans-holiday-hack-2021/sources/challenge10.md

 User-Agent: This field can be used like the "Evil Bit" 2.0.
 Absolutely NOT malicious!
 ```

-and see the results in our /images/aa.jpg so kindly offered :)
+And see the results in our /images/aa.jpg so kindly offered :)
 ```
 curl https://apply.jackfrosttower.com/images/aa.jpg
 ami-id